flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   new languages, language specific tooling etc. or BaseApps will need a clear use case defined and prospective users to be accepted.

+1. **Structure and organisation**: The project that is being submitted (if open source or source available), should be well-organised, structured and should follow the established conventions of the programming language it uses.
+They must also be distributed in a sensible manner such as through git tags or tarballs hosted on well-known hosts so that it is easy to consume the source from the Flatpak manifest and verify it.
+Proprietary apps must also be distributed in sensible manner such as through tarballs or some binary formats hosted on a well-known host.

+  The submission may be subject to additional scrutiny if it exhibits signs of poor structure, bad practices, instability, or obfuscation.

 1. **Misleading, malicious or illegal submissions**: Submissions that impersonate; engage or encourage to engage in unlawful activities;
   provide false, misleading information and functionality; attempt to